fangdingjun/dnsproxy/README.md

 ##requirement

-there are two versions:

- dnsproxy.c is a pure C version, it does not depend on the other libraries
+ dnsproxy does not depend on the other libraries

 ##compile